mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 If this transaction also fails to confirm, then repeat the above step as many times as necessary to get a confirmation, increasing the fee each time.
-The only thing you have to modify with each iteration is the argument to `--tx-fee`.
+The only thing you have to modify with each iteration is the argument to `--fee`.
 To reduce your typing even further, use the `--yes` switch to skip all non-essential prompts.